Salmon and Trout Holidays in Scotland near Outlander Film Locations

 Hopetoun has been used to film scenes in series 1, 2, 3 and 4.
 It was used as the home for Duke of Sandringham.
 Hopetoun House is close to Edinburgh and there are many superb trout fisheries near Edinburgh worth a visit.

-It would be a shame to visit Linlithgow Palace, the setting for Wentworth Prison, where Jamie suffers torture at the hands of Black Jack, without fishing the trout loch that the palace overlooks.
+Meanwhile Linlithgow Palace was the setting for Wentworth Prison.
+To remind you, this is where Jamie suffers torture at the hands of Black Jack,.
+Under the shadow of the palace you can enjoy epic trout fishing.
 Linlithgow Loch is a superb Rainbow trout fishery, that happens to hold a very good stock of wild brown trout.
-If you hit it on the right day, you can enjoy spectacular sport on the dry fly.
+Finally, if you hit it on the right day, you can enjoy spectacular sport on the dry fly.

-Setting for the Fort William HQ of Jack Randall, this castle is actually a stone’s throw from Edinburgh.
+This was the film setting for the Fort William Headquarters of Jack Randall, this castle is actually a stone’s throw from Edinburgh.
 Why not try your hand trout fishing at one of Scotland’s few Lakes? (we call them lochs and there are over 30,000)

-The Lake of Menteith is a stunning fertile fishery that offers brown and rainbow trout fishing.
+Lastly, the Lake of Menteith is a stunning fertile lake that offering brown and rainbow trout fishing.
 In fact, it’s also a hugely productive pike fishery as well.
-Menteith is a shallow Mesotrphice Lake with a great natural food source for fish.
-The scenery is lovely too and regardless of wind direction, there’s always somewhere to get fishing.
+Thus, Menteith is a shallow Mesotrphice Lake with a great natural food source for fish.
+Meanwhile, the scenery is lovely too and regardless of wind direction, there’s always somewhere to get fishing.
 Typically a day here would involve fishing from a boat with a guide.
 Several of our guides fish for Scotland at International level at this venue, so you can be assured of being well informed and looked after.